rsm-wew068/research-paper/paper_translated.md

 ![Figure 9: Customer Lifetime Value Formula](images/figure9.jpg)
 *Figure 9: Sunil Gupta's CLV formula showing the mathematical relationship between repurchase probability, revenue, and customer lifetime value*

 Next, we examine the distribution of CLV data for all customers, as shown in Figure 10.
 When the X-axis is between 1.0~2.0, there are more customers.
-Since the X-axis between 1.0~2.0 here is log-transformed with base 10, the original data should be between 100-200 yuan, meaning most customers' CLV after N=5 periods is between 100-200 yuan.
+Since the X-axis between 1.0~2.0 here is log-transformed with base 10, the original data should be between 100-200 NTD, meaning most customers' CLV after N=5 periods is between 100-200 NTD.

 ![Figure 10: CLV Distribution Analysis](images/figure10.jpg)
-*Figure 10: Distribution of Customer Lifetime Value showing concentration between 100-200 yuan for most customers*
+*Figure 10: Distribution of Customer Lifetime Value showing concentration between 100-200 NTD for most customers*

 Before entering business assumptions, we must first understand the CLV differences among customer groups to seek appropriate methods subsequently.
 Therefore, we first compare the lifetime value of each customer group using the concept of averages, as shown in Figures 11 and 12.
 From Figure 12, we can observe the size and distribution of average lifetime value for each group.
 The R2 group has the highest average lifetime value and will remain an important customer group for the company in the future, requiring senior business personnel supervision and meticulous personalized services with excellent consumption experiences.
 The second highest is the N2 customer group, which has a high chance of becoming future R2 customer groups, so we should conduct aggressive interactive marketing for this group.
 The S1, S2, S3 groups have relatively low average lifetime values, but these three groups have quite a few customers with high CLV values, which are also worth the enterprise owner's attention.
 However, awakening these customers to repurchase requires much effort and cost expenditure to improve repurchase probability.